 My Favorite Way To Eat Resistant Starch

 Plantains are a great source of RS.
 I buy them at Asian markets, and fry them in coconut oil for a crispy treat.
 They are so filling.
 Flavor them with your favorite spices, and you’ll be hooked.
 You can also cook with plantain flour or green banana flour to increase your intake of RS.

 An easy way to consume more RS is to cook and cool potatoes and rice.
 I, typically, have a bowl of red potatoes in my fridge that are convenient when I’m on the run.
 Sprinkle some sea salt on them for a tasty snack.

 Another really simple way to get more RS into your diet is to eat potato starch.
 Don’t confuse this with potato flour.
 Studies show that just 2-4 tablespoons a day of potato starch improves insulin sensitivity and promotes weight loss.
-Bob’s Red Mill unmodified potato starch is a great source of RS.
+Potato starch is a great source of RS.
 It mixes easily into liquid, and one tablespoon contains 8 grams of resistant starch.
 Toss it in your morning smoothies to increase your RS intake.